-Workers with a regular paycheck already realize that wages had been stubbornly gradual to rise.
-Meanwhile, people who get medical health insurance thru an activity have visible their deductibles shoot up.
+Workers with a regular paycheck already realize that wages have gradually been rising.
+Meanwhile, people who get medical health insurance through an activity have their deductibles shot up.
 In truth, says Noam Levey, a fitness care reporter for the Los Angeles Times, deductibles have, on average, quadrupled over the past dozen years.
-As a result, even a few human beings who’ve health insurance are having problems affording hospital therapy.
-We talked with Levey approximately his today’s reporting into how the difficulty affects employees and their families.
+As a result, even a few people with health insurance have problems affording hospital therapy.
+We talked with Levey about today’s reporting on how the difficulty affects employees and their families.

 - Interview Highlights